ezsystems/commerce-documentation/docs/guide/search/search_features/search_autosuggest/adding_elements_to_autosuggestion.md

 You can also show in autosuggestion information which is not available directly in Solr and requires processing.
 To do this, create an indexer plugin and have your information processed.

-In this example you display a flag with for new products.
+In this example you display a flag for new products.

 First, define what is a "new" product.
 The example assumes a new product is a product that was published within the last month.